-A Compilation for AMALID by Rami E. Cremesti M.Sc.
+A Compilation for AMALID by Rami E. Kremesti M.Sc.

-Jewish people have made great contributions in many fields of human accomplishment from science to medicine to business to economics to entertainment, music and literature.
+Jewish people have made great contributions in many fields of human accomplishment from science to medicine to business to economics to entertainment, music and literature and last but not least in religion.
 I wish this compilation to help people with anti-semitic and racist tendencies to think about how intelligent and accomplished this ethnic group of people are.

 Edgar Bronfman, Jr.: formerly CEO of Seagram and vice-chairman of Vivendi Universal, has been CEO of Warner Music Group since 2004.

 Edgar M. Bronfman - was a Canadian-American businessman and philanthropist.
 He worked for his family drinks firm, Seagrams, eventually becoming president, treasurer and chief executive.

 Samuel Bronfman: (February 27, 1889 – July 10, 1971) was a Canadian businessman and philanthropist.
 He founded Distillers Corporation Limited, and a Canadian family dynasty, the Bronfman family.

 Lew Wasserman: (22 March 1913 – 3 June 2002) was an American talent agent and studio executive credited with first creating and then taking apart the studio system in a career spanning more than six decades.
 He was also the manager of MCA for the Martin and Lewis comedy team.

 Maximilian Faktorowicz a Polish-Jewish cosmetician founder of Max Factor: the cosmetics company (1877–August 30, 1938).
 Max Factor & Company was a related, two-family, multi-generational international cosmetics company before its sale in 1973 for $500 million dollars.
 Presently, the Max Factor name is a popular brand of Procter & Gamble Co., which purchased the company in 1991.